 The project manager must record the evaluation and selection process of the successful supplier through the use of Council's Quotation and Record Form.
-Tender principles may be used at the discretion of the project manager.
+Formal tender principles may be used at the discretion of the project manager subject to project risk and complexities.